Skip to main content

 Walkthrough: a single shift

-The scenario: a German bakery opens at 08:00 with a 50 EUR float, rings up two cash sales, drops 20 EUR to the safe at midday, and closes the till at 17:00 with 127.50 EUR counted.
+The scenario: a German bakery opens at 08:00 with a 50 EUR float, rings up two cash sales, drops 20 EUR to the safe at midday, counts the drawer at 17:00 finding 127.50 EUR, then pulls 100 EUR to the safe deposit before sealing the session.

 Open the session with a 50 EUR float